 Other Attractions

 - Cologne Zoo (Kölner Zoo): Contains a wide variety of animals, all set within beautifully landscaped enclosures.
-Book your ticket here
+(Tickets here)

 Bread Based Dishes